HOW COULD I EVER DOUBT GOD?

-I stepped out into sunset, a warm slice of western sky and breathed a prayer of thanks – thanks for this moment, for this sky set on fire, glory bursting through the clouds, and wondered how I could ever doubt, how I could ever fail to trust the God of all creation, the One who spoke this into being?
+I stepped out into sunset, a warm slice of western sky, and breathed a prayer of thanks – thanks for this moment, for this sky set on fire, for glory bursting through the clouds, and I wondered how I could ever doubt, could ever fail to trust the God of all creation, the One who spoke this whole world into being.

-A cardinal caught my eye, flame of red perched on a holly bough, and I wondered again, “How can I doubt?”
+A cardinal caught my eye, flame of red perched on a holly bough, and I wondered again, “How could I ever doubt?”
 My heart beats because of God.
 I see because of God.
 I touch and feel and taste and breathe because of God.
-I’m alive in this place, at this minute because of God.
+At this moment I’m alive in this place, because of God.
 I can grasp and thread and button and zip and tie and type and text all because of God.
-I am, because of God.
+I am, because He is.

-HOW CAN I DOUBT THE GOD WHO CREATES BEAUTY OUT OF DUST?
+HOW CAN I DOUBT THE ONE WHO CREATES BEAUTY OUT OF DUST?

 But I do.

 God loves us more than we can begin to imagine or understand, more than life itself, so much more that He sacrificed Himself for us.
 Not because we deserve it, but because of who He is.
-That is love that doesn’t change or fade or fail.
+That is the love that doesn’t change or fade or fail.
 How could I ever doubt?